LibraryOfCongress/api.congress.gov/Documentation/CongressionalRecordEndpoint.md

 	- `<Issue>` (e.g., 136)
 	   - The congressional record's issue number.
 	 - `<Links>`
        - Container for links to the individual sections of the issue.
+A `<Links>` element may include the following children:
 		 - `<Digest>`
 		   - Container for the Daily Digest section of the issue.
-The `<Digest>` element may include the following children:
+A `<Digest>` element may include the following children:
 		     - `<Label>` (e.g., Daily Digest)
 			   - The name of the section.
 			 - `<Ordinal>` (e.g., 1)
 			   - The sort order number used for the section's placement on Congress.gov.
 			 - `<PDF>`
                - Container for the PDF text format for the section.
-The `<PDF>` element may include the following children:
+A `<PDF>` element may include the following children:
                  - `<item>`
                    - Container for the individual PDF text format for the section.
 Multiple PDFs may be used to deliver the entire section.
-The `<item>` element is repeatable and may include the following children:
+An `<item>` element is repeatable and may include the following children:
                      - `<Part>` (e.g., 1)
 					   - Number assigned to individual PDFs that comprise a single section.
 If there are multiple Daily Digest section parts, the numbers will be sequential.
 					 - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16-dailydigest.pdf)
 					   - The URL to the individual Daily Digest section PDF.
 		 - `<Remarks>`
 		   - Container for the Extension of Remarks section of the issue.
-The `<Remarks>` element may include the following children:
+A `<Remarks>` element may include the following children:
 		   - `<Label>` (e.g., Extension of Remarks Section)
 			 - The name of the section.
 		   - `<Ordinal>` (e.g., 4)
 			   - The sort order number used for the section's placement on Congress.gov.
 	       - `<PDF>`
 			 - Container for the PDF text format for the section.
-The `<PDF>` element may include the following children:
+A `<PDF>` element may include the following children:
 			 - `<item>`
                    - Container for the individual PDF text format for the section.
 Multiple PDFs may be used to deliver the entire section.
-The `<item>` element is repeatable and may include the following children:
+An `<item>` element is repeatable and may include the following children:
 			   - `<Part>` (e.g., 1)
 					   - Number assigned to individual PDFs that comprise a single section.
 If there are multiple Extension of Remarks Section parts, the numbers will be sequential.
 			   - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16-extensions.pdf)
 					   - The URL to the individual Extension of Remarks section PDF.
 		 - `<House>`
 		   - Container for the House section of the issue.
-The `<House>` element may include the following children:
+A `<House>` element may include the following children:
 		   - `<Label>` (e.g., House Section)
 			 - The name of the section.
 		   - `<Ordinal>` (e.g., 3)
 			   - The sort order number used for the section's placement on Congress.gov.
 		   - `<PDF>`
 			 - Container for the PDF text format for the section.
-The `<PDF>` element may include the following children:
+A `<PDF>` element may include the following children:
              - `<item>`
                - Container for individual PDF data associated with the section.
 Multiple PDFs may be used to deliver the entire section.
-The `<item>` element is repeatable and may include the following children:
+An `<item>` element is repeatable and may include the following children:
                  - `<Part>` (e.g., 1)
 					   - Number assigned to individual PDFs that comprise a single section.
 If there are multiple House Section parts, the numbers will be sequential.
 				 - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16-house.pdf)
 					   - The URL to the individual House section PDF.
          - `<Senate>`
 		   - Container for the Senate section of the issue.
-The `<Senate>` element may include the following children:
+A `<Senate>` element may include the following children:
 		   - `<Label>` (e.g., Senate Section)
 		     - The name of the section.
 		   - `<Ordinal>` (e.g., 2)
 			   - The sort order number used for the section's placement on Congress.gov.
 		   - `<PDF>`
              - Container for the PDF data for the section.
-The `<PDF>` element may include the following children:
+A `<PDF>` element may include the following children:
              - `<item>`
                - Container for individual PDF data associated with the section.
 Multiple PDFs may be used to deliver the entire section.
-The `<item>` element is repeatable and may include the following children:
+An `<item>` element is repeatable and may include the following children:
                  - `<Part>` (e.g., 1)
 					   - Number assigned to individual PDFs that comprise a single section.
 If there are multiple House Section parts, the numbers will be sequential.
 				 - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16-senate.pdf)